l1f/fib/readme.md

-# Fizz Buzz - For smart programmers
+# Fibonacci - For smart programmers
 So you're in a job interview, and the interviewer asks you to write a '[Fibonacci number generator](https://en.wikipedia.org/wiki/Fibonacci_number)'.
 What would a good developer do?
 A novice developer writes 80 lines of code, an experienced developer would write 20, but you?
 You're smart.
 You install it using go get, and write five lines of code.

 ## Installation